-

 - The happy gibbon simply decides which hand card to put face up as a table card.
 From there on, he will have 1 hand card fewer (and 1 table card more).

 - Note.
-While the first fire spot is advantageous, many spots will eventually make using front flips (= playing face down) more difficult.
+While the first fire spot is not that bad (maybe even good), many spots will eventually make using front flips (= playing face down) more difficult.

 - The game ends when one of the gibbons gets his 4th fire spot (= no hand cards) and becomes the Braveheart.